nickbenes/marked-up-podcasts/README.md

 What if instead I had a link to [CPT Bucha's page on wikipedia](http://en.wikipedia.org/wiki/Paul_Bucha)?
 Or saw a more relevant ad from the sponsor for that show?
 (In this case another podcast called [The Art of Charm](http://artofcharmpodcast.com).)
 What if I could donate to the show right there with a single touch, and without leaving the app?

 Podcasting is coming into its own, but to keep it growing the revenue model needs to mature.
 [What if podcasting today is where the web was 20 years ago?](http://www.internethistorypodcast.com/2014/10/the-webs-first-banner-ads/)

+[Have you ever clicked HERE to see what that looked like?
+YOU WILL.](https://raw.githubusercontent.com/nickbenes/marked-up-podcasts/master/img/first-ever-banner-ad.gif) (Thanks to the *Internet History Podcast* for that one.)

 Something's Happening Here
 --------------------------